 Gloria and her projects have been featured by architectural journals and newspapers like Medium, New York Wire, The American Reporter, New York Weekly, YAHOO Finance, US Insider, Arquitexto, NCARB, AIA Young Architect Forum National Magazine “Connection", HOY, Listin Diario, Diario Libre, and others, regarding her experience in the field of Architecture, Interior Design and her journey as a foreign architect in the USA.
 See her publications here.
 Gloria was also nominated as the April 2020 Women in Architecture Tampa Bay.
 She was also honored the 2019 Sho-Ping Ching Women’s Leadership Summit Scholarship, a recognition to mid-career women architects who are advancing toward leadership roles and are making a positive impact within their communities.

 Gloria is the NCARB’s Architect Licensing Advisor of the State of Florida through AIA Florida.
 She currently serves as Associate Director of the AIA Tampa Bay where she's the chair of the Women in Architecture (WIA) and Young Architect Forum (YAF) committees.

-Gloria was published by the Young Architect Blog by Michael Riscica with an inspirational video where she shares her journey as a foreign architect while she was still in the process of studying for the ARE.
-You can see the video here.
-She was also invited to be a speaker at the first Young Architect conference 2019 in Portland, Oregon, and was a panelist at the NCARB's Architect Licensing Advisor Summit in Minneapolis, Minnesota.
-Recently Gloria hosted a seminar for the NCARB’s Architect License Advisors and has been invited to be a speaker at other upcoming conferences to speak about leadership.
+Gloria was also invited to speak at the first Young Architect conference 2019 in Portland, Oregon, and was a panelist at the NCARB's Architect Licensing Advisor Summit in Minneapolis, Minnesota.
+Recently Gloria hosted a seminar for the NCARB’s Architect License Advisors community and has been invited to be a Keynote speaker at the upcoming Western Mountain Region Conference in Albuquerque, New Mexico to speak about women in Architecture and Leadership.